-How to Fight for Your Stolen Money In a Credit Card Dispute So You Come Out Winning
+How to Win a Credit Card Dispute So You Come Out on Top

 Be honest: How often do you go through your credit card statement to check for errors?
 Billing errors happen all the time and if you aren’t cognizant of them, you could end up losing a lot of money.
 From getting billed for something you never bought to facing duplicate charges for purchasing a single item -- there are many reasons why you need to go through your credit card statement line by line each month.